parsaeisa/Notes/Languages/Javascript.md

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide
 - https://javascript.info/

+**You can see the document about type script in bottom of this document. **

 The main feature of javascript is it's **event-driven** and **non-blocking I/O model**.
 Particularly it has:
 - callbacks